KH2FM-Mods-Num/All-in-One-enjp/readme.md

 - Tomk1004 for Detection Saber model
 - Televo for Abilities, Magic, FAKE, and DUMMY icons
 - Crazycatz for Final and Anti Form icons
-- Naxshe for GoA Add-Ons
+- Naxshe for GoA add-ons
 - OpenKH and Plando Dev Server for documentations